openknowledge/workshop-cloud/README.md

     http://$DOMAIN/categories
     ```

-You should see some JSON data - forum users or forum categories - corresponding to your call.
+You should see some JSON data corresponding to your call.

 ### Connecting frontend and backend